junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-10-13-Calculus-1-11-overview.md

 ### Stratgy of using MVT

 Many applications of the mean value theorem (MVT) employ a strategy similar to the one used in proving MVT itself.
 This strategy typically involves defining a second function, denoted as $h(x)$, which incorporates the function of interest, $f(x)$, along with other variables.
-Subsequently, MVT is applied to $h(x)$ to derive the desired outcome for $f(x).
+Subsequently, MVT is applied to $h(x)$ to derive the desired outcome for $f(x)$.
 To illustrate this concept, let's delve into the following example.

 **Example.** Show the following statement: <div id='question-question-calculus1-ch4-proof-mvt7'></div>